Trendyol/nodejs-fixture-repository/README.md

     create(str:  string):  any;

 # How to use
+Assume you have a *personModel.ts* file and interface declaration like this:

+    interface IPerson {
+        name: string;
+        surname: string;
+        age: number;
+    }

 You need to call setup method before with required options first.
 It takes a pattern for matching your model files.
-It uses glob npm package.
+It uses glob for that.

-    const fr = require('fixture-repository');

-    fr.setup('**/models/**');
+    import fr from 'fixture-repository';

+    fr.setup('**/*Model.ts');

-    const result: IMyModel = fr.create('IMyModel');
+    const person: IPerson = fr.create('IPerson');

-It walks through all matched files and extracts interfaces.
+It would generate required properties.It walks through all matched files and extracts interfaces.
 For that reason, it is advised that you call setup function once before running your tests. e.g in Jest setup file.